-Event Accessibility: The event will have live captioning, verbal description, and ASL.
-For other access needs, contact Heidi, email@example.com or 802-556-3668.
+Event Accessibility: The event had live captioning, verbal descriptions, access doulas, and ASL.

 Jen is a disabled and Neurodivergent Afro-Latina art activist and design educator whose visual work aims to uplift disability justice narratives in design.
 Jen uses photography, zines and collage art to explore the intersection of content and caregiving, emphasizing redesigning ableist visual culture.
 Jen has presented her disability justice activist work and collaborated with a number of brands and art spaces across print and digital such as Twitter, Target, Converse, and Apple.
 Her photo and design work has been featured in The Washington Post, AfroPunk, Art in America, Curating Access: Disability Art Activism and Creative Accommodation and is permanently archived in libraries at The Metropolitan Museum of Art, and National Museum of Women in the Arts in DC. and most recently acquired by the Smithsonian National Museum of African American History and Culture.
 In 2020 she was an honoree on the Diversability’s D-30 Disability Impact List and In 2021 she was listed as 20 Latino Artists to watch on Today.com.
 Jen has an MFA in Graphic Design from The Maryland Institute College of Art.
 She was born in Washington D.C. and currently lives in Baltimore with her husband Kevin and 10-year-old son Knox.

 Jason Angel, Aurora Berger, Jeff Kasper, karen Krolak, Melissa Sallee, Alexandra Turner